-Cash and cash equivalents and the cash deposit (cash collateral) are held in reputable Nordic banks, whose credit ratings are strong.
+Cash and cash equivalents are held in reputable Nordic banks, whose credit ratings are strong.
 While cash and cash equivalents are also subject to the same impairment requirements as other receivables, the management has assessed that the impairment loss for them is immaterial.